TheOneAnimeLegend/CS20/Websites/JavaScript Lessons/HTML Form JavaScript Interaction/README.md

 - Copy a childTemplage.html doc and rename to a new doc.html
   - Do the same for childTemplate.js

+Steps in Creating HTML Child Pages and JavaScript Pages
+- in child_pages copy the childTemplate.html and rename it for each JavaScript Assignment
+- in scrips copy the childTemplate.js and rename it for each JavaScript Assignment
+- link each .html with it's associated .js file
+- link each .html with the index.html

+Copy each JavaScript Assignment to each associated .js file

 ---

 # Ideas to Include